rydmike/rydmike.github.io/talo.md

 great, but Web performance was not quite there yet, and is perhaps not quite so even today, but getting quite close now in my opinion.

-Below is one of my concepts and attempts to make a UI for TALO that runs on all above mentioned platforms, is adaptive and responsive, in a way that works as expected at different canvas sizes on each platform.
+Below is one of my concepts and attempts to make a version of TALO that runs on all above mentioned platforms, is adaptive and responsive in a way that works as expected at different canvas sizes on each platform.
 We were quite happy with these results.
-This is a long animated GIF screen recording, so stay with it...
+This is a very long animated GIF screen recording, so stay with it...

 <img src="https://rydmike.com/assets/TaloDesktopDemo.gif?raw=true" alt="talo splash" />

+### Conclusion

 Some aspects of Flutter were not quite ready for prime time on all of our required platforms when we evaluated it, and is not quite there yet either.
 We were however impressed and convinced by the level and readiness observed already